 The Diasporic Identities strand of our Language Acts and Worldmaking project was involved with Counterpoints Acts and the Open University in co-organising and co-curating a week-long event, Who are we?, as part of Tate Exchange at Tate Modern London from 22 to 27 May 2018.
 This was a cross-platform event of artist-academic collaboration asking 'Who are we?' at a time in which migration, belonging and exclusions are the subject of intense debates.

-This is a durational work, combining participatory engagement, collective-making, performance and film.
-The focus is on the transformative and pivotal role of language teachers as creative mediators between diverse languages and cultures.
-It explores the politics of language teaching in contemporary Britain and the notion of language teaching/teachers as active ‘worldmakers’ (Goodman, 1978) travelling and navigating between multiple linguistic and cultural worlds.
+This was a durational work, combining participatory engagement, collective-making, performance and film.
+The focus was on the transformative and pivotal role of language teachers as creative mediators between diverse languages and cultures.
+It explored the politics of language teaching in contemporary Britain and the notion of language teaching/teachers as active ‘worldmakers’ (Goodman, 1978) travelling and navigating between multiple linguistic and cultural worlds.

-During the week, we will invite the drop-in public to sit at a co-production table and contribute to an interpersonal exchange with language teachers alongside artists with an emphasis on sharing sayings (e.g. A stitch in time saves nine) and stories across different languages and cultures.
+During the week, we invited the drop-in public to sit at a co-production table and contribute to an interpersonal exchange with language teachers alongside artists with an emphasis on sharing sayings (e.g. A stitch in time saves nine) and stories across different languages and cultures.